inasafe/inasafe/docs/reporting-standards.md

 * **The type of hazard**, it is the type of hazards that supports by InaSAFE to analyse with.
 * **Event or hazard**, this is a different scenario, in a single scenario we use **event** and when it is multiple scenarios we use **hazard**.
-* We need to use specific “not translated” words for the Indonesian version
+* We need to use specific “not translated” words for the Indonesian version.
-* Capitalise the first letter of the title only
+* Capitalise the first letter of the title only.

 ### Examples: